 Aaron Pryor vs Alexis Arguello II: The bit between his teeth, Arguello fought fire with fire in this spectacular rematch, unloading heavy straight rights and body shots in a bid to deter the irrepressible Pryor and avenge his defeat from the year before.
 While Alexis staggered “Hawk” more than once, the man from Cincinnati’s power and pace yielded three knockdowns and a career-defining tenth round knockout win.

 Rocky Lockridge vs Cornelius Boza-Edwards: Coming off his Fight Of The Year with Bobby Chacon a few months previous, Boza-Edwards started brightly here, bowling Lockridge over with a right hook in round one.
 But the smaller, busier man roared back and landed most of the telling blows in a close but clear decision victory.

 Frank Cedeno vs Charlie Magri: In his first title defense, Britain’s Magri was expected to give his hometown fans in Wembley Arena plenty to cheer about but, in a violent brawl, he tasted the canvas three times before the bout was stopped in round six.

 Bobby Chacon vs Cornelius Boza-Edwards II: Bobby Chacon scored a second consecutive Fight of the Year victory with this rip-roaring revenge win over Cornelius Boza-Edwards in Vegas.
 A twelve round dog fight containing multiple knockdowns, bad cuts and a stirring finale, it cemented Chacon’s status as the ultimate never-say-die warrior.

 Need more 80’s awesomeness?
-The rest of the list is right here! — Ronnie McCluskey
+Don’t fret: the rest of this excellent list will be right here tomorrow! — Ronnie McCluskey